-- 1. Create a hexagonal grid to define "neighborhoods" across the metropolitan area. - 2.
-Estimate semi-local regressions for each neighborhood, with each regression including data from the neighborhood in question and each of the abutting neighborhoods. - 3.
-Use the location fixed-effects coefficients from all of these semi-local regressions to estimate the relative land value premium of each neighborhood compared to its adjacent neighborhoods (the ρ_i^i 's). - 4.
-Select a "base neighborhood" as the starting point against which the entire relative land value surface will be anchored.

-5. Moving outward from the base neighborhood, use the estimated ρ_j^i 's to calculate the relative value of each neighborhood compared to the base neighborhood.
+- 1. Select a geography that will define "neighborhoods" across the metropolitan area. - Estimate semi-local regressions for each neighborhood, with each regression including data from the neighborhood in question and each of the abutting neighborhoods. - 3.
+Use the location fixed-effects coefficients from all of these semi-local regressions to estimate the relative land value premium of each neighborhood compared to its adjacent neighborhoods (the $\rho_j^i$ 's), using equation 2. - 4.
+Select a "base neighborhood" as the starting point against which the entire relative land value surface will be anchored. - 5.
+Moving outward from the base neighborhood, use the estimated $\rho_j^i$ 's to calculate the relative value of each neighborhood compared to the base neighborhood.